Transitioning to Residential Aged Care: Loss and Grief

 For many people, the first thought that comes to mind is probably death.

-Despite this, there are in reality many types of loss, one of those being the loss of a way of life (Beyond Blue 2014), which may relate to changing jobs, retiring, moving away or other life events significant to the individual (Healthdirect 2020).
+Despite this, there are, in reality, many types of loss, one of those being changes in circumstances (Queensland Government 2021), which may relate to changing jobs, retiring, moving away or other life events significant to the individual (Healthdirect 2022).

-One such life event that has increasingly been found to cause feelings of grief is the transition from home to residential aged care (Zizzo et al. 2020).
-These feelings of grief may affect the older adult themselves, their loved ones and carers, and possibly even staff (GriefLink 2021).
+One such life event that has increasingly been found to cause feelings of grief is the transition from living at home to residential aged care (Zizzo et al. 2020).
+These feelings of grief may affect the older person, their loved ones, carers and possibly even staff (GriefLink 2021).

-With that in mind, how can we better support residents and their families when a loved one enters aged care?
+With that in mind, how can we better support older people and their families during these challenging times?

 What are Loss and Grief?